Help us improve your experience.

 A screenshot of a computer Description automatically generated

-Implement the #Toc170115267__Ref170471401 for Application Policies.
+Implement Table 2 for application policies when your device is an SRX Series Firewall.
 Parts should already exist that you only need to modify.

-Table 1: Application Policies
+Table 2: Application Policies for SRX

 Serial Number Rule Name Network Action Destination Steering